Financial Aid Awarding Process

 Your financial aid is based on information you provided on your FAFSA.
 It is your responsibility to ensure the accuracy and completeness of the information on every FAFSA transaction.

-Financial Aid Standards of Academic Progress Status:
+Financial Aid Satisfactory Academic Progress Status:

 This is the current status of your academic progress for financial aid.